pytheons/kms/README.md

 # kms
-kms is a commandline password manager for KeePass inspired by passhole
+kms is a commandline local key management store for storing secrets in secure way